This information describes peripheral neuropathy, including causes, symptoms, and ways to manage it.

 - External pressure on your nerves

 If you have any of these possible causes of peripheral neuropathy, talk with your doctor or nurse.
-Tell your doctor or nurse what medications you take, and tell them about any medications you have taken regularly in the past.
-Sometimes there is no known cause of peripheral neuropathy.Back to top
+Tell your doctor or nurse what medications you’re currently taking, including over-the-counter medications and supplements, and what medications you have taken regularly in the past.

-Some common types of chemotherapy cause peripheral neuropathy.
-While taking any of the chemotherapy drugs mentioned below, you may have problems doing things that need muscle strength and coordination, such as lifting your foot from the gas pedal to the brake while driving.
-Some people describe a feeling of muscle cramps, heaviness, or weakness in the arms or legs, or both.
+In addition, with all of these medications, you may have problems doing things that need muscle strength and coordination.
+For example, you may have a hard time lifting your foot from the gas pedal to the brake while driving.
+Some people also describe a feeling of muscle cramps, heaviness, swelling that is not there, or weakness in the arms or legs.

-- Light switches or lamps should be at the door entrance.
+- Install light switches or place lamps at every doorway.
 The light switch should be visible to you and easy to turn on with your fingers.

 - Use floor lights that shine light up from the floor toward the ceiling or wall to help reduce glare.